jiaohehu/NPreview/DOC-table.md

     |              |              | comment ->        |
     |              |              |                   |
     |--------------|--------------|-------------------|
+    ```

-This paragraph is recognized as a "tabular block" when the first and last line is detected to be exactly the same, and they each only contains nothing but vertical bars and hyphen-minus characters.
-In addition, the first and last character of each line is also a vertical bar.
+When the first and last line is detected to be exactly the same, and they each
+only contains nothing but vertical bars and hyphen-minus characters.
+In
+addition, the first and last character of each line is also a vertical bar.

-When a paragraph like this is recognized, all subsequent lines that are exactly the same as the first/last line are considered the "separator lines".
+When a paragraph like this is recognized, all subsequent lines that are exactly
+the same as the first/last line are considered the "separator lines".
 Lines